sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * **If you already have 2 wounds**:
    - the character is incapacitated
  * **Otherwise**:
-   - the GM will describe how the character was wounded
+   - the GM describes how the character was wounded
    - Lose a Stamina point
    - Place a *Wound token* on your *Exhaustion pile*
    - Place a *Wound card* in your *discard pile*.
 It will now start cycling